jaysaurus/Co.Koa/miniSite/documentation/DMStaticResources.md

 $(':echo')
 </td>
 <td>
-Exposes the [echo-handler](http://npmjs.com/echo-handler) NPM module
+Exposes the echo-handler NPM module
 </td>
 </tr>
 </table>

 The echo call Will load messages based on the folder location specified in `config/logger.js` (see the [config](Config.md) documentation).
+See also the [echo-handler]((http://npmjs.com/echo-handler) for more information.

 **example**
 You have your default language set as 'en' in `./config/config.json` and a json file called `en.test.json` in your `./i18n` folder with the following content: